soframel/squic/README.md

 In addition, in the "countPointsInGame" mode, there is now a "reward" system allowing to show a reward when user has more than the required points.
 The reward can for now be specified as an Intent (for example to open another game, to play a video from YouTube, etc).

-## How to build your quiz application
+## How to create your quiz application
 There is no script to generate the full application yet, but you can start with the existing squic-test application and replace its quizzes with yours:
 * the quizzes composing the application are listed by name in res/values/quizzes.xml
 * each of these quizzes has its own xml file in res/raw decsribing the full quiz, named "yourquizname.xml" and following the XMLSchema that you can find in squic-core/schemas